cesonha/televisioner/README.md

 ### Mandatory features
 - List all of the series contained in the API used by the paging scheme provided by the API.
+I wanted to use the new Paging 3 lib but I thought a simpler in-house approach would be ok for this case.

 - Allow users to search series by name.
+I had some doubts about the best way and how this search should work.
+I started implementing just a filter on the series that were already loaded but then I implemented the Tv Maze search endpoint and decided to show a popup view with a list of the results, separated from the 'feed' paginated list.
 - The listing and search views must show at least the name and poster image of the series.
+The posters size difference in some series was a cumbersome issue, proper resize/working alongside the designers would make for a better UI/solution.
 - After clicking on a series, the application should show the details of the series, showing the following information:
     - Name